Updated October 21, 2019

 What does it mean to lose SNAP benefits and free school meals?

 Children will be hungry at home and school.
-Since childhood hunger is linked to academic struggles, difficulties focusing and concentrating, mental health disorders, and increased behavioral referrals, many schools would struggle to meet the educational, health, and mental health needs of the 500,000 students who lose SNAP benefits and whose access to school meals is jeopardized if the proposed rule were to go into effect.
+Since childhood hunger is linked to academic struggles, difficulties focusing and concentrating, mental health disorders, and increased behavioral referrals, many schools would struggle to meet the educational, health, and mental health needs of the nearly one million students who lose SNAP benefits and whose access to school meals is jeopardized if the proposed rule were to go into effect.

 Take a stand against the Trump administration’s proposed rule by submitting a comment.

 Click to Tweet: A new Trump admin. proposed rule would take away SNAP from 3M+ people, and put 500K+ children at risk of losing free #SchoolMeals. @fractweets experts explain what reduced access to SNAP and school meals means for our country: bit.ly/33kQBZH #HandsOffSNAP #FRACChat